akielaries/s-asm.vim/README.md

 created filetype.
 Here are the steps:

 If you have used a plugin manager previously, there is likely this folder ~/.vim/bundle.
-If not, follow the below cmdsm; if so, skip cmd1
+If not, follow the below cmds; if so, skip cmd1
 ```
 $ mkdir ~/.vim/bundle &&
-$ cd ~/.vim/bundle &&
+cd ~/.vim/bundle &&
-$ git clone git@github.com:akielaries/vim-s-asm.git
+git clone git@github.com:akielaries/vim-s-asm.git
 ```
 If your ASM files automatically recognize s-asm.vim as the default syntax file, great, if not, add the following to your ~/.vimrc file.